This post contains affiliate links if you purchase through those links I earn a small commission. Thank you!

 Inspired by a recent random purchase of malted barley extract I decided to try something beyond malted milk, so I made Malted Milk Balls.
 Don’t get me wrong, malted milk and I have a love/hate relationship, I love it so much, that my pants hate it.

 If you’re having trouble finding the Malted Barley Extract I have tried subbing in plain Carnation Malted Milk Powder.
 It works!
 It’s not quite the same but it makes a great substitute.
-More importantly you can find in your local grocery store OR on Amazon.
+More importantly, you can find it in your local grocery store OR on Amazon.

 It felt like a rather grand gesture to look for something to make for my family when what I really wanted to do was settle in and drink a gallon of malted milk.
 So finding a Malted Milk Ball recipe that made a decent rendition of malted milk balls made my sacrifice easier.
 Also, they’re dipped in chocolate.

 How to make Malted Milk Balls

 These little Malted Milk Balls are rather uncomplicated to make.
 I think even kids as young as 3 could help roll the balls of cooled filling and but moms or dads will need to do the dipping.
 Hot chocolate work can be tricky for little ones.

 This is exactly the kind of recipe I loved when my kids were little, some for them to work on and then some for them to watch.
 Your only problem may be when they realize that the dough they’re rolling tastes really good, up until that point it’s smooth sailing.